mpimd-csc/flexiblas/README.md

 * Due to a bug in the *Ubuntu* *OpenBLAS* packages **FlexiBLAS** does not work with the **OpenBLAS** package versions between 0.2.6 and 0.2.8-4.
-If you have one of these version installed, please update *OpenBLAS* before installing **FlexiBLAS**.
+If you have one of these versions installed, please update *OpenBLAS* before installing **FlexiBLAS**.

 * If FlexiBLAS should be used on MacOS X and OpenBLAS is installed via `brew`,